Traumatic Brain Injuries

 A traumatic brain injury, also known as TBI or intracranial injury, happens when the brain is injured by an outside force.
 These injuries can be classified based on how they happened, how severe they are, or other factors like where they occurred.

-Traumatic brain injuries can cause a range of problems, from mild headaches to long-lasting disabilities or even death.
-They can affect your thinking, emotions, behavior, and physical abilities.
+TBIs can cause a range of problems, from mild headaches to long-lasting disabilities or even death.
+They can affect your thinking, behavior, physical abilities, and quality of life

-Because traumatic brain injuries can be complicated, it’s crucial to gather as much documentation as possible to use as evidence if you need to build a case and prove what happened.
+Because these traumatic injuries can be complicated, it’s crucial to gather as much documentation as possible to use as evidence if you need to build a case and prove what happened.

 What Are the Different Types of Traumatic Brain Injury That Exist?